candlecorp/wick/README.md

   </picture>

   <p align="center">
-    A flow-based runtime for WebAssembly components.
+    A functional framework for WebAssembly components that run on the server and client.
     <br />
     <a href="https://candle.dev/docs/"><strong>Explore the docs »</strong></a>
     <br />